You are here:

 In the photos on this page, the amplifiers with chrome control panels and wide silver-faced knobs are Sound City L100 amplifiers with Hiwatt nameplates affixed.

-The amplifiers with black control panels in the photos below are actual Hiwatt Custom 100 DR103 100w amplifiers, customized the CP103 specification four-volume control layout, though no “The Who” faceplate.
-Pete began using these in August 1969.
+The amplifiers with black control panels in the photos below are actual Hiwatt Custom 100 DR103 100w amplifiers, customised to the CP103 specification four-volume control layout, though no “The Who” faceplate.
+Pete and John began using these in August 1969.

 The amplifiers with black control panels in the photos here are actual Hiwatt CP103 amplifiers, with “The Who” faceplate, which Pete began using in early 1970.

-Pete continued to use the customized Sound City/Hiwatt amps through 1970.
+Pete continued to use the customised Sound City/Hiwatt amps through 1969.

-The herringbone-pattern grille cloth on the bottom two 4x12 cabinets in the photo above (from the August 1970 Isle of Wight show) are early Hiwatt SE4122s, identical to Sound City’s 200w 4x12 cabinets.
+The black and silver herringbone-pattern grille cloth seen on 4×12 cabinets are either Sound City or early Hiwatt SE4122s, identical to Sound City’s 200w 4×12 cabinets.

 Setup signal path diagrams